Last Updated: September 8, 2016 2:38:59 PM PDT

 To apply for loans:

 - For all federal and university loans, and to also be considered for the best types of other financial aid awards, file your Free Application for Federal Student Aid (FAFSA) each year by March 2.
 You may still apply after March 2 for federal loans.

-- Submit any additional documents requested by the Financial Aid Office before the May 21 deadline.
+- Submit any additional documents requested by the Financial Aid and Scholarships Office before the May 1 deadline.